-Hydrops uteri.
-A false pregnancy may need to be distinguished from hydrops uteri.
-Hydrops uteri is an unusual condition of pregnant goats caused by an abnormal accumulation of fluid in either the amniotic (hydamnios) or allantoic (hydrallantois) sacs.
-Distension of the uterus is caused by accumulation of fluid, which may be greater than 10 litres, leading to bilateral, rapidly progressive abdominal distension.
-Other clinical signs, similar to those of pregnancy toxaemia, are a result of compression of other organs by the fluid - lethargy, inappetence, decreased defaecation, recumbency, tachycardia and dyspnoea.
+- Pituitary extract (posterior lobe), 20-50U, 2-5ml i.m. or s.c. or 2-10U, 0.2-1.0ml i.m. (preferred) or s.c. - The prognosis for future fertility is good, with 85% of goats becoming pregnant if mated during the same breeding season. - □ Hydrops uteri a false pregnancy may need to be distinguished from hydrops uteri.
+Hydrops uteri is an unusual condition of pregnant goats caused by an abnormal accumulation of fluid in either the amniotic (hydramnios) or the allantoic (hydrallantois) sacs.
+Distension of the uterus is caused by the accumulation of fluid which may be >101, leading to bilateral, rapidly progressive abdominal distension.
+Other clinical signs, similar to those of pregnancy toxaemia, are a result of compression of other organs by the fluid lethargy, inappetence, decreased defaecation, recumbency, tachycardia and dyspnoea.